 - Real GDP recorded a growth rate of 1.8 percent during the period July-March of 2011/2012, compared to 2.3 percent during the corresponding period of the previous fiscal year.
 This signals a relative improvement if compared to the growth of 0.3 percent recorded during the first half of the current fiscal year.
-It is worth noting that GDP growth rate is expected to continue its gradual recovery upon the dissipation of the base effect that started in the third quarter of FY 2010/2011. - Budget deficit to GDP rose to 8.8 percent during the period July- May 2011/2012 recording LE 136.5 billion, compared to LE 112.6 billion during July- May 2010/2011. - Domestic budget sector debt increased to 70.5 percent of GDP as of end March 2012 to record LE 1089.4 billion compared to LE 932.6 billion as of end of March last year. - External debt indicators relatively improved with a decrease in the external debt stock by 4.1 percent, leveling at 13 percent of GDP in March 2012 (US\$ 33.4 billion) compared to 15.1 percent of GDP (US\$ 34.8 billion) as of end March 2011. - M2 annual growth increased as of end April 2012 recording 7.3 percent, compared to 6.8 percent in March 2012, albeit falling short of the 10.8 percent recorded in April 2011. - CPI annual Urban Inflation slowed down during May 2012 recording 8.3 percent compared to 8.8 percent during the previous month.
-Meanwhile, annual core inflation declined during May 2012 registering 7.2 percent compared to 8.4 percent during April 2012.

-• During the Monetary Policy Committee meeting held on June 14th, 2012, CBE has decided to keep the overnight deposit rate and overnight lending rate unchanged at 9.25 percent, and 10.25 percent respectively, and the 7-day repo at 9.75 percent.
-Moreover, the discount rate was also kept unchanged at 9.5 percent.
+It is worth noting that GDP growth rate is expected to continue its gradual recovery upon the dissipation of the base effect that started in the third quarter of FY 2010/2011. - Budget deficit to GDP rose to 8.8 percent during the period July- May 2011/2012 recording LE 136.5 billion, compared to LE 112.6 billion during July- May 2010/2011.
+(It is noteworthy that preliminary fiscal data for the year 2011/2012 is still under preparation and will be published when finalized.) - Domestic budget sector debt increased to 70.5 percent of GDP as of end March 2012 to record LE 1089.4 billion compared to LE 932.6 billion as of end of March last year. - External debt indicators relatively improved with a decrease in the external debt stock by 4.1 percent, leveling at 13 percent of GDP in March 2012 (US\$ 33.4 billion) compared to 15.1 percent of GDP (US\$ 34.8 billion) as of end March 2011. - M2 annual growth increased as of end April 2012 recording 7.3 percent, compared to 6.8 percent in March 2012, albeit falling short of the 10.8 percent recorded in April 2011.
+(It is noteworthy that detailed data for May 2012 are not yet available) - CPI annual Urban Inflation decelerated during June 2012 recording 7.3 percent compared to 8.3 percent during the previous month.
+Moreover, annual core inflation declined during June 2012 registering 7.0 percent compared to 7.2 percent during May 2012. - During the Monetary Policy Committee meeting held on July 26th, 2012, CBE has decided to keep the overnight deposit rate and overnight lending rate unchanged at 9.25 percent, and 10.25 percent respectively, and the 7-day repo at 9.75 percent.
+Moreover, the discount rate was also kept unchanged at 9.5 percent. - BOP recorded an overall deficit of US\$ 11.2 billion during the period of July-March 2011/2012 compared to a deficit of US\$ 5.5 billion during the same period in the previous year; this could be explained in light of the recent events Egypt witnessed, which had negative effects, specially on tourism revenues and foreign investment inflows.